fasiha/obsidian-ichi.moe-japanese/README.md

 # Ichi.moe Japanese Analyzer for Obsidian

-An Obsidian plugin that analyzes Japanese text using [ichi.moe](https://ichi.moe) and inserts word definitions and readings directly into your notes.
+An Obsidian plugin that analyzes Japanese text using Ichiran and [ichi.moe](https://ichi.moe), and inserts readings and word definitions directly into your notes.

 ## Features

 - **Smart Text Selection**: Analyzes selected text or current line if no selection
+- **Analysis section**: Adds a collapsible Obisdian callout with the text's furigana (kanji with readings on top), and tucks all further details inside the callout
 - **Word Breakdown**: Shows individual word definitions with readings (furigana)
-- **Romanization**: Displays romanized version when available
-- **Clean Formatting**: Inserts analysis in a well-formatted, readable format

 ## Usage